The Perfect One Week in Jordan Itinerary for First-Timers

 As I mentioned before, I recommend choosing a tour with a local drive instead of driving around the Wadi Rum by yourself.
 The desert is huge and there is no mobile network in the area so wandering around on your own is not the best idea.
 Plus a local guide knows all the best places so you don’t need to plan anything!

+The last stop is in Um Sabatah where you can see the sunset behind the amazing rock formations.
 After the sunset, they will drive you to the campsite where you can enjoy a traditional Bedouin dinner and learn about their culture.

 The next day they will take you back to the Wadi Rum Village after a delicious breakfast and you can continue your journey towards your next destination.
+It was one of our favorite experiences on our Jordan trip!

 Where to stay in the Wadi Rum

 If your chosen tour company offers an overnight stay I think it’s best to stay with them.
-However not every company has their own camp and since they are usually really basic camps I totally understand if you don’t want to stay there.
+However, not every company has their own camp and since they are usually really basic camps I totally understand if you don’t want to stay there.

 Luckily there are many options to choose from, you can even go glamping in the Wadi Rum in luxurious bubble hotels and glamping tents!
+Here are my recommendations for staying in the Wadi Rum.

 Day 5: Floating in the Dead Sea